andywer/laravel-js-localization/README.md

      * ]
      */

     // Set the keys of config properties you want to use in javascript.
     // Caution: Do not expose any configuration values that should be kept privately!
     'config' => [
         'app.debug'
     ],

     // Disables the config cache if set to true, so you don't have to run `php artisan js-localization:refresh`
     // each time you change configuration files.
     // Attention: Should not be used in production mode due to decreased performance.
     'disable_config_cache' => false,

+    // Split up the exported messages.js file into separate files for each locale.
+    // This is to ensue faster loading times so one doesn't have to load translations for _all_ languages.
+    'split_export_files' => true,
 ];
 ```